Benefit #2: Expand your language focus

 As a teacher, your students look to you for guidance and motivation in their language-learning journey.
 Traveling abroad with them is a powerful way to demonstrate your commitment while helping them practice in real-world settings they’ll never forget.
 Research shows that students who travel are more engaged, academically successful and likely to further their education.
 These experiences also strengthen your bond with students, fostering trust and a better classroom environment.

-Also, you’ll strengthen the bond you share with your students which will help you in the classroom.
+Also, you’ll strengthen the bond you share with your students, which will help you in the classroom.
 If students trust you and believe you care about them and their growth, they’ll be more likely to engage in the classroom and listen to lessons.
 You and your students will enjoy an improved learning environment overall.
 According to the American Psychological Association (APA), teachers who have close relationships with their students report that students are more cooperative and less likely to avoid school.

 Lastly, you’ll learn ways to improve your teaching methods as you watch your students communicate with native speakers.
 You’ll also remind yourself of the importance of lifelong learning as you hone your language skills.

-Learn More About Our Educational Travel Programs
+Learn More About Rustic Pathways Educational Travel Programs

 Sources: